 How far will your money go during residency?

 The poster examined PGY-1 salaries from integrated plastic surgery residency programs across the U.S and compared them with cost-of-living data.
-The research’s findings—which can be broadly applied across residency training institutions—were that rather than having the highest salary, geography played a bigger factor in surplus income.
+The research’s findings—which can be broadly applied across residency training specialties and institutions—were that rather than having the highest salary, geography played a bigger factor in surplus income.

 Doing the math

 “It’s not how much you make, it’s how much do you have at the end of the day,” said Shahare, an AMA member.
-“That’s what is going to answer, are your bills taken care of.”
+“That’s what is going to answer, ‘Are your bills taken care of?’.”

 Cost of living and training preferences